microsoft/vscode-cpptools/launch.md

+# Debug Configuration

-The documentation for debug configuration has moved to https://code.visualstudio.com/docs/cpp/launch-json-reference.
+The documentation for debug configuration has moved to <https://code.visualstudio.com/docs/cpp/launch-json-reference>.